Plated fabric

 Plated fabrics are fabrics that have different colors or types of face and back.
 The fabrics are formed by using different kinds of yarn types or colors to both be invisible on the other side.
 Different properties of several textile fibers are exploited to obtain various surface interests and patterns.
 One of the aspects is the thermophysiological and moisture comfort of clothing.

-Method
+Manufacture and structure

 Plated fabrics are the combination of two separate yarns of different properties.
-The Knitted plated fabrics are produced by an arrangement of needles that do not allow the back yarn to come on the face (also called right side of the fabric) and vice versa.
+The knitted plated fabrics are produced by an arrangement of needles that do not bring the back yarn to the face (also called right side of the fabric) or the face yarn to the back.

-Particular knitting machines allow the selective knitting of the separate yarns on the face and back and form Plated fabrics.
+Particular knitting machines allow the selective knitting of separate yarns on the face and back to form plated fabrics.

-Use
+Function and use

-The fibers with opposite characteristics help in producing functional clothing.
-Careful selection of the fibers on both sides produces better opportunities and outcomes.
-Different fibers have different properties, like natural fibers are hygroscopic, and synthetics are hydrophobic.
-The contrast of the properties is used to obtain different results in forming patterns and functions.
-For example, fabrics with cotton on top and polyester inside are suitable for moisture wicking.
-The same is with a plated fabric with cotton and polypropylene.
+Layers made of fibers with contrasting characteristics, appropriately selected, can help in producing improved clothing functionality.
+Different fibers have different properties.
+Natural fibers are often hygroscopic, and synthetics are more commonly hydrophobic.
+The contrast of these properties can be used to obtain different functionality.
+For example, fabrics with cotton on the outside and polyester or polypropylene inside are suitable for moisture wicking.